-The new National Television and Computer Recycling Scheme provides householders and small business with access to free drop-off services for televisions and computers.
-This new scheme is funded by the television and computer industry and builds on existing recycling efforts by council.
+The National Television and Computer Recycling Scheme provides householders and small business with access to free drop-off services for televisions and computers.
+This scheme is funded by TechCollect as part of the television and computer industry, and builds on existing recycling efforts by council.

-The City of Charles Sturt and DHL Supply Chain were proud to established South Australia’s first Drop-Zone at Beverley to recycle your old TVs and computers for free.
+The City of Charles Sturt was proud to establish South Australia’s first Drop-Zone at Beverley to recycle your old TVs and computers for free.

 This service is for households and small businesses only.
 You do not need to live or work in the City of Charles Sturt to use this service.